-Structure – all weather coat, dense.
+Structure – all-weather coat, dense.
 Short on a head, shoulders and legs, becoming gradually longer down the back and sides, with long, full shaggy baggy trousers on the hind legs and belly fur.
 A frill is expected silky texture.
 The coat has a distinct body, falling smoothly.
 The undercoat is soft and fine, covered by the coarse smooth outer coat.

-Colour – all colour varieties are permitted, including all color varieties with white; except pointed patterns and chocolate, lilac, cinnamon, and fawn.
+Colour – all color varieties are permitted, including all color varieties with white; except pointed patterns and chocolate, lilac, cinnamon, and fawn.
 Any amount of white is allowed, i.e a white blaze, white locket, white on the belly, white on the paws etc.

-The maine coon should always be in good balance, condition and proportion.
+The Maine coon should always be in good balance, condition, and proportion.

 Type must always take preference over color